kenwenzel/RDF4J.auto.grow.issue/README.md

 This happens on a PC with 32GB of RAM and an AMD Ryzen 7 5800X running Pop!_OS 22.04 very time and also on a similar Debian 11 server.

-On an 2018 MacBook Pro with 32GB of RAM and an Intel Core I7-8750H the first transaction already fails during the commit with the following error message:
+On an 2018 MacBook Pro with 32GB of RAM and an Intel Core I7-8750H running macOS 13.3.1 the first transaction already fails during the ```connection.add()``` call with the following error message:
 ```java
 WARN [rdf4j-pingScheduler] (SharedHttpClientSessionManager.java:102) - Closing stale connection
  WARN [main] (SharedHttpClientSessionManager.java:102) - Closing stale connection